IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

         actor **SHALL** appropriately evaluate the payload and process it accordingly.

-The content specifications in Volume-3 of the IHE CCG Profile define the normative requirements for a well-formed CCG artefact.
-A Guideline Repository SHALL support either the content specifications defined in Volume-3 or an alternate specification defined in Volume-4.
+The content specifications in Volume-3 of the IHE CCG Profile define a base set of normative requirements for a well-formed CCG artefact.
+One or more alternate content definitions may be documented in Volume-4.
+A Guideline Repository actor SHALL declare the content model option to which it adheres.

 ### Guideline Performer